benko/ocp4-lab-deployment/README.md

 That being said, do not neglect to have a look at other var files - you may need to change bits and pieces here and there.

+### Virtualization Host Configuration

+This can go in any direction, really.
+Some basics:

+ - yes, *libvirt* is a requirement
+ - strongly advised, is a single bridge-based network
+ - for non-bridged networks, you will need an additional externally accessible interface for the services VM, and a non-IP-managed private network for all the VMs (including services) - see the service provisioning playbook for more on configuration

 ## Additional Artifacts